Global E-Commerce Impact on Logistics Real Estate

 - Wide Variety - Different e-commerce strategies and constant evolution drive a high variety of needs – spanning both new and older infill buildings, and there is no industry consensus on size or building features.

-- High intensity of use - Our research reveals online retailers need approximately 1.2 meters per square feet per billion dollars of online sales on average, which is three times the distribution center space required for traditional brick-and-mortar retailers.
+- High intensity of use - Our research reveals online retailers need approximately 1.2 million square feet per billion dollars of online sales on average, which is three times the distribution center space required for traditional brick-and-mortar retailers.

 - Location, Location and Flexibility - Customers emphasize flexibility with requirements that are typically generic.
 Favored locations are adjacent to or within major population centers, driven by such trends as faster delivery times, transportation cost and retailer scale.
 Competition for last-mile facilities is particularly active, and we expect it to continue to grow.